 - If you love Little Debbie snack cakes, try these homemade cosmic brownies or these star crunch.

 This particular donut works best when frying.
 Baking this dough will give you more of a bagel texture.
-If you are looking for baked donuts, try

-Yes.
+Yes, they can be made in an air fryer.
 However, they will not rise as much nor will they get as golden brown.
 If you do use an air fryer, set it at 375° for 5-6 minutes.

 The best oil for frying donuts is one with a mild taste, light color, and high smoke point.
 Vegetable oil and canola oil are both great choices.
 I do not recommend using olive oil or coconut oil.